Skip to main content

 Hankering for More Information?

 My SEO team tells me that if someone gets this far down the article, it's because they haven't found the information they're looking for.
 I prefer to think it's because I'm a killer writer.
 We've agreed to disagree.
-That being said if you're looking for MORE fantastically written, helpful articles, check out:
+That being said if you're looking for MORE fantastically written, helpful resources, I've got one suggestion:

 Join TheLeadPastor.com Newsletter